 A corporate tax rate of 30% is presently applicable to domestic Indian companies.
-A dividend distribution tax ("DDT") of 15% is payable upon distribution of dividends to the shareholders.
+A dividend distribution tax ("DDT") of 15%19 is payable on a gross basis upon distribution of dividends to the shareholders.
 However, such dividend income is then tax exempt in the hands of the shareholders irrespective of their residential status.
 DDT is payable irrespective of whether the company making the distributions is otherwise chargeable to tax.